 Boston, MA 02111

-Summer Law Fellowships are available only as full-time positions for an 11-week term.
 HRC will cooperate in Law Fellow’s application for additional remuneration, including public interest grants and academic credit.
-Stipends may be available for full-time Law Fellows.
+Stipends may be available for full-time (13 weeks) Law Fellows.

 Applicants should possess a strong academic record at an accredited American law school, excellent interpersonal, legal research and writing skills and an interest in civil rights, policy and/or nonprofit lawyering.
 1Ls, 2Ls, 3Ls and LL.M. candidates are eligible.